alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

 When preloading switch is turned on, the next page will not be loaded blindly.
 The following two conditions need to be met:

 1. Preloading is based on cache of alova.
 The method instance used for pagination must enable chache.
 By default, get requests will have 5 minutes of memory cache.
 If it is a non-get request or the cache is turned off globally, you also need to set the cache in this Method.
-In the instance, set `localCache` separately to enable cache.
+In the instance, set `cacheFor` separately to enable cache.
 2. Based on the `total` and `pageSize` parameters, it is determined that there is still data on the next page.

 :::